CDC to disburse delayed funds for fighting fentanyl and more, staffers say

 Previously frozen funding for other CDC programs, including rape and domestic violence prevention, is also getting released, the senior CDC leader said.

-The delays were part of a broader issue with funding at CDC.
-As NPR reported in June, for months, CDC waited for the $9 billion Congress intended for the agency for fiscal year 2025.
+The delays were part of a broader issue with funding at the CDC.
+As NPR reported in June, for months the CDC waited for the $9 billion Congress intended for the agency for fiscal year 2025.
 In the meantime, it received small amounts of money every 30 days to cover payroll and other limited expenses.

 The senior leader described the process like receiving money "with an eyedropper."